woof-software/compound-capo/README.md

 ### 5. RateBasedCorrelatedAssetsPriceOracle

 For LSTs and other tokens that implement the `IRateProvider` interface (e.g., weETH, rswETH).
-Optionally supports market rate adjustment for underlying asset depegs.
+Optionally supports market rate adjustment from Chainlink for underlying asset depegs.

 ---